-External emergency stop Safeguard stop (safety gate) --
+External emergency Safeguard stop

+stop (safety gate)

-Application For emergency stop For other safety protection
+Application For emergency stop For other safety

-equipment only equipment
+equipment only protection equipment

-Robot status Stopped Stopped
+Robot Stopped Stopped

+status

 Program Paused Paused

 execution

-Drive power $\mathrm{Off}^{\scriptscriptstyle{[1]}}$ $\mathrm{Off}^{\scriptscriptstyle{[1]}}$
+Drive power Off [1] Off [1]

-Frequency of Infrequent Infrequent
+Frequency Infrequent Infrequent

-use
+of use

+Warning

-- All safety-related DIOs are constructed redundantly (two independent channels).
-Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function. - Be sure to check the safety functions before putting the robot into operation.
+All safety-related DIOs are constructed redundantly (two

+independent channels).
+Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function.

+- Be sure to check the safety functions before putting the robot into operation.
 The safety functions must be checked regularly. - The robot must be installed in compliance with these specifications.
 Failure to do so could result in serious injury or death as the safety function could be overridden.